pylast/pylast/README.md

 A Python interface to [Last.fm](https://www.last.fm/) and other API-compatible websites such as [Libre.fm](https://libre.fm/).

-Try using the pydoc utility for help on usage or see [test_pylast.py](tests/test_pylast.py) for examples.
+Use the pydoc utility for help on usage or see [tests/](tests/) for examples.

 Installation
 ------------